open2b/scriggo-site/script-program-differences.md

 {% extends "/layouts/article.html" %}
-{% macro Title %}Differences between a Scriggo script and a program{% end %}
+{% macro Title string %}Differences between a Scriggo script and a program{% end %}
 {% Article %}

 # Differences between a Scriggo script and a program